-From 1790-1800, the population of Baltimore doubled.
+From 1790 to 1800, the population of Baltimore doubled.
 Housing was needed for new arrivals in the prosperous shipping town.
-Houses built for workers and the lower classes rose to 2 1/2 stories, and were 2 bays wide without the side hall featured in more upscale housing.
+Houses built for workers and the lower classes rose to 2 1/2 stories and were 2 bays wide without the side hall featured in more upscale housing.

 The smaller houses were often homes for Baltimore's large African American population which included freemen and slaves.
-At the time, rural slave owners hired out slaves to businessmen.
+At the time, rural owners hired out enslaved people to businessmen.
 Urban slaves had greater freedom than their rural counterparts as they lived without a master.
 Frederick Douglas claimed that the density of population prevented the abuse that rural isolation made more possible.

 Freemen, hired out slaves, and white laborers of similar professions and economic station, lived on the small integrated blocks or alleys.